Bupeldox/Samurai/README.md

 # Considerations

 ## Pacing
-I think it will be good to have fast and slow paced sections to break it up.
+JW I think it will be good to have fast and slow paced sections to break it up.
+I was thinking cutscenes and the gameplay, but idk if that will be enough slow paced stuff?